Crypto Lending Explained 2021

 Out of $7 bn locked in the whole DeFi niche, crypto lending platforms account for a half of this amount.

-DeFi crypto lending platforms have experienced a hype this summer attracting around $10 billion into their smart contracts.
+DeFi lending platforms have experienced a hype this summer attracting around $10 billion into their smart contracts.